 Many people have hammertoe, or an abnormal bend in one or more of the lesser toes.
 Hammertoe usually develops gradually over time, often the result of tight or poorly-fit shoes.
 In addition to causing a visible deformity, hammertoe can also lead to chronic pain and discomfort, as well as corns, calluses and tendon damage.
-Treatments for hammertoe are available in Las Vegas, though the extent of treatment depends largely on how quickly a person seeks medical attention for the condition.
+Treatments for hammertoe are available in Hawaii, though the extent of treatment depends largely on how quickly a person seeks medical attention for the condition.

 Did you know…